Sustainable Development Fund (SDF) Guidance Notes

 You are encouraged to speak to us first when considering applying to the fund.
-Please contact Richard Harris, AONB Land Management Officer, email: email@example.com with your request and an AONB Officer will contact you.
+Please email email@example.com with your request and an AONB Officer will contact you.

 The Cannock Chase AONB Sustainable Development Fund (SDF) is a fund provided by the government Department of Environment Food and Rural Affairs (Defra) to enable local communities and other organisations to make a difference in AONBs by promoting and achieving sustainable development.
 The AONB manages the Fund on behalf of Defra and works with local organisations to encourage project development and applications.
 These projects focus on integrating the environment, local communities and the economy so that the unique landscape of the AONB is conserved and its natural beauty enhanced, making it more enjoyable for all.

 For the financial year 2021-22 Cannock Chase AONB has a total fund available of £9,000, and we will be operating two levels of award:

 - over £500, up to a maximum of £3000.

 The purpose of the fund is to support the conservation and enhancement of Cannock Chase AONB.
 We can support a range of activities including practical work, feasibility studies or research projects, education and awareness raising and training relating to the AONB and its conservation.